History of Detroit: Racial housing segregation

-The open housing movement
+Open housing movement

 In 1948, Shelley v.
-Kraemer and three other United States Supreme Court cases established that state enforcement of racially restrictive covenants were unconstitutional.
+Kraemer and three other United States Supreme Court cases established that state enforcement of racially restrictive covenants was unconstitutional.
 This decision revitalized the advocacy for integrated neighborhoods.
-Suburbs around Detroit expanded dramatically as wealthy African-Americans began to move into white neighborhoods.
+Suburbs around Detroit expanded dramatically as wealthy African-Americans moved into white neighborhoods.
 The singular asset that many white residents held after World War II was their home, and they feared that if Black people moved in, the value of their homes would plummet.
 This fear was preyed upon by blockbusting real estate agents who would manipulate Whites into selling their homes for cheap prices by convincing them that African-Americans were infiltrating the neighborhood.
 They would even send Black children to go door to door with pamphlets that read, "Now is the best time to sell your house—you know that."
 With the means to pick up and leave, many white residents fled to the surrounding suburbs.
 This "white flight" took much away from the city: residents, the middle class, and tax revenues which kept up public services such as schools, police, and parks.
 Blockbusting agents then profited by reselling these houses at incredibly marked-up prices to African-Americans desperate to get out of the inner city.

 These inflated prices were only affordable by the black "elite".
 As wealthier black Detroiters moved into the previously white neighborhoods, they left behind low-income residents in the most inadequate houses at the highest rental.
 Redlining, restrictive covenants, local politics, and the open housing movement all contributed to the restricted movement of black, low-income Detroiters.

 1950s job losses

 In the postwar period, the city had lost nearly 150,000 jobs to the suburbs.
-Factors were a combination of changes in technology, increased automation, consolidation of the auto industry, taxation policies, the need for different kinds of manufacturing space, and the construction of the highway system that eased transportation for commuters.
+Factors were a combination of changes in technology, increased automation, auto industry consolidation, taxation policies, the need for different kinds of manufacturing space, and the highway system construction that eased commuter transportation.
 Major companies like Packard, Hudson, and Studebaker, as well as hundreds of smaller companies, declined significantly or went out of business entirely.
 In the 1950s, the unemployment rate hovered near 10 percent.